Subscribe | Request an Article | List an Event | Invite a Writer | Write for WN | Login | Writers

 Entry to the animal attractions is through the cafe and although it was a little confusing, there are overhead signs showing you where to pay for your admittance to the park.
 Surprisingly the admission prices are very reasonable and easily affordable for the one income family.

-Starting at the wombat enclosure gives one a warm fuzzy feeling that the Wildlife Wonderland is not just a 'zoo' when you learn that the park takes an active role in preserving our native animals by taking in orphaned wombats and working with local volunteer wildlife carers to release the wombats once they reach maturity.
+Starting at the wombat enclosure gives one a warm fuzzy feeling that the is not just a 'zoo' when you learn that the park takes an active role in preserving our native animals by taking in orphaned wombats and working with local volunteer wildlife carers to release the wombats once they reach maturity.

 We found most of the animal exhibits to be very accessible for those in a wheelchair or like us you have a small child in a pram and there were plenty of photo opportunities and interactions at the lower pram level with the kangaroos and wallabies.